Rudiment-Info/arcade/README.md

 ## Known issues with version 0.0.1 <a id="issues"></a>

+ARCADE is a prototype, and it has issues:

 * Pixel matching to latitude and longitude is error prone and needs attention.
 * ARCADE is sensitive to treecover and ploughed fields.
 If you like, crop that out of the input imagery.
 Better training data should help limit this problem
 * The input method is fairly cumbersome.
 It would be better to use the Google Static API as an input.

+Please use the issues areas of this repository to discuss add new problems, or discuss any issues to do with ARCADE.

 ## Who are you again? <a id="who"></a>